RichardRamos1120/effect-todo-app/README.md

 4. **Start the Server (Using Nx Serve)**

-    If your project is set up with Nx, you can also use `nx serve` to start the server.
+    `nx serve` to start the server.
 Replace `<your-project-name>` with the appropriate name of your project.

     ```bash
     nx serve <your-project-name>